epccs/RPUno/Hardware/README.md

 PULSE CURR SOURCE: 17mA current source for  MT, LT type sensors or to bias hall or VR sensor.
 PULSE ALT CURR SOURCE: 10mA source used to feed open collector on hall or VR sensors that can shunt it.
 PULSE CURR LOOP TERMINATION: 100 Ohm.
 Used to bias a NPN transistor that pulls down ICP1.
+DIGITAL CURR SOURCES: 20mA source from VIN.
-DIGITAL: six levle protected and diode clamped to VIN
+DIGITAL: six level translated (to 5V) and diode clamped (to VIN) input/outputs.
-ANALOG: two inputs with 20 mA current sources (from VIN) for loop sensor power.
+ANALOG CURR SOURCES two 20 mA sources from VIN which may feed 4-20mA sensors.
+ANALOG: two ADC channels with MCU voltage used as the reference (or an internal bandgap).
 ```

 ## Operating Temperature